mvdh7/PyCO2SYS/docs/co2sys_nd.md

 !!! warning "`sys == CO2SYS_nd`"

-    `pyco2.sys` is and will remain identical to `pyco2.CO2SYS_nd`, which was introduced in v1.5.0 (and which still works).
+    `pyco2.sys` is and will remain identical to `pyco2.CO2SYS_nd`, which was introduced in v1.5.0 (and which still works in exactly the same way).

 ## Arguments